abumunye/orderpin-bugs/.github/ISSUE_TEMPLATE/functional-bug-report-ignite360.md

 ---
-name: Cosmetic Bug Report BossHero
+name: Functional Bug Report Ignite360
-about: Create a report to help us improve
+about: A bug that hurts the functionality of the app
 title: ''
-labels: BossHero, Bug, Cosmetic, GoShops
+labels: Bug, Functional, Ignite360
 assignees: ''

 ---